DPCscience/simulation/README.md

 # simulation
-c++ code and background info on simulation
+c++ code and r-code -to-be-converted- and background info on simulation code description (coming soon)